This is a guest favourite tour – more of a laid back, informal walk focused on London’s significant brutalist architecture.

-The tour begins outside the Russel Square tube station and ends at the Barbican Centre just over 3 hours later.
-I will be waiting just outside Russel Square tube station on the right hand side, holding up a quite obvious sign with (what else) concrete architecture on it. we’ll visit masterpieces such as The Brunswick Centre, The ECL Institute of Education, the Royal National Theater and the Barbican Estate – among others.
-The tour begins at Russel Square Tube station and it ends at the Barbican Estate.
-We may need to hop on the tube once or twice to span longer distances faster and cover more landmarks.
+The tour begins outside Russel Square tube station and ends at the National Theatre just over 2 hours later.
+I will be waiting just outside Russel Square tube station.
+Then we’ll visit masterpieces such as The Brunswick Centre, The ECL Institute of Education, and the Royal National Theater – among others.
+The tour begins at Russel Square Tube station and it ends at Southbank.
+We may need to hop on the tube once to span longer distances faster and cover more landmarks.

 Bring your own camera and an umbrella.
 In wintertime, make sure you dress warm as we’ll be spending a lot of time outside.
-Be prepared to walk over 10km at a normal walking pace – the tour usually lasts for 3 hours and 15 minutes
+The tour usually lasts for 2 hours and 30 minutes

 You can see availability and book a walk in our Guided London Walks section.
 Looking forward to see you !